spacelift-io/terraform-provider-spacelift/README.md

 - `id` - The immutable ID (slug) of the stack;
 - `aws_assume_role_policy_statement` - JSON-encoded AWS IAM policy for the AWS IAM role trust relationship;

+#### Importing

+Spacelift stacks can be directly imported by their user-facing ID ("slug") that can be found through the GraphQL API or in the stack URL in the web GUI.

 [^ Back to all resources](#resources)

 ### `spacelift_aws_role` data source